FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of First Solar, Inc. - FSLR

 CEDARHURST, N.Y., Jan.
-11, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders First Solar, Inc. (NasdaqGS: FSLR), if they purchased the Company’s shares between February 22, 2019 and February 20, 2020, inclusive (the “Class Period”).
-Shareholders have until March 8, 2022 to file lead plaintiff applications in the securities class action lawsuit.
+13, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders First Solar, Inc. (NasdaqGS: FSLR), if they purchased the Company's shares between February 22, 2019 and February 20, 2020, inclusive (the "Class Period").
+Shareholders have until March 8, 2022to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.